Phi coefficient: Multiclass case

 An alternative generalization of the Matthews Correlation Coefficient to more than two classes was given by Powers by the definition of Correlation as the geometric mean of Informedness and Markedness.

 Several generalizations of the Matthews Correlation Coefficient to more than two classes along with new Multivariate Correlation Metrics for multinary classification have been presented by P Stoica and P Babu.

-Advantages over accuracy and F1 score

-As explained by Davide Chicco in his paper "Ten quick tips for machine learning in computational biology" (BioData Mining, 2017) and "The advantages of the Matthews correlation coefficient (MCC) over F1 score and accuracy in binary classification evaluation" (BMC Genomics, 2020), the Matthews correlation coefficient is more informative than F1 score and accuracy in evaluating binary classification problems, because it takes into account the balance ratios of the four confusion matrix categories (true positives, true negatives, false positives, false negatives).

-The former article explains, for Tip 8:

-In order to have an overall understanding of your prediction, you decide to take advantage of common statistical scores, such as accuracy, and F1 score.